 The Equality Act was first introduced in 1970, and prohibited less favourable treatment between men and women, in terms of pay.
 The Act was amended in 2010 to consolidate several pieces of legislation, ensure equal pay for both genders for equal work and protect employees from discrimination.

 Despite these positive movements, we cannot ignore the gender pay gap.
-An issue that wasn’t really brought to light up until last year, when 10,000 UK companies provided details of the differences between male and female salaries.
-The main conclusion and headline fact being that three-quarters of firms were paying men more than women, but we also discovered that men were more often in more senior jobs and receiving higher bonuses.
+An issue that wasn’t really brought to light up until 2018, when 10,000 UK companies provided details of the differences between male and female salaries.
+The main conclusion and headline fact being that three-quarters of firms were paying men more than women, but also that men were more often in more senior jobs and receiving higher bonuses.
 With countries such as Iceland making it illegal to pay men more than women, I doubt it will be long until we see similar legislation being passed in the Houses of Parliament!

 Shared Parental Leave, although complicated to get your head around, is a ground-breaking revelation.
 And yet whilst this is a fantastic option, it is quite surprising that the take up may be as low as 2%.
 Admittedly, not everyone is eligible, as you have to be employed for 26 weeks by the time of the 15th week of pregnancy (complicated, right?) or it may not be financially viable to reduce your income to statutory pay.
 But I can’t help but think that other reasons may be due to men perhaps feeling embarrassed to ask to execute their right, feeling they will not be supported or respected by their employers and co-workers.
 I hope this isn’t the case though as in today’s workplace, we should be empowering everyone, both male and female, to have careers and a family simultaneously.